PIH/pih-emr-invoke/README.md

 servers set up.
 If you're new to OpenMRS / PIH-EMR, please see the instructions below under "First-time setup."

+This repository should be the parent directory of all of your OpenMRS project directories.
 Assuming the parent directory of your OpenMRS directories is not yet a git repository, `cd` to that directory and do

 ```
 git init